dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1056: Corporations must be held accountable for ethical practices.
+### T1056: Corporations must be held accountable and operate with integrity.

 |Support|
 |---|